 Let's be honest about the state of sales technology in 2026.
+None of it helps you actually know the person you're talking to.

 It's a digital landfill where content goes to die.